chameleonhead/stratrack/libs/mql-interpreter/README.md

 as a class field type.
 The interpreter can compile code without running it using `compile(source)`.
-This preprocesses and parses the code, returning a `runtime` object populated with enums, classes, functions and global variable declarations.
+This preprocesses and parses the code, returning a `runtime` object populated with enums, classes, functions and global variable declarations along with separate `errors` and `warnings` arrays describing any diagnostics.
 Variables declared with `input` or `extern` appear in `runtime.variables` so a host can ask the user for their values before execution.
 After providing values in `inputValues` and `externValues`, call `interpret()` to run an entry point or